-If fees are charged to use federally-funded sites or facilities, the project sponsor must submit a complete schedule of all charges to be assessed for those using the facilities to GMS.
+If fees are charged to use federally funded sites or facilities, the project sponsor must submit a complete schedule of all charges to be assessed for those using the facilities to GMS.
 The fee schedule must allow for broad public participation, perhaps by including free days or reduced rate days, if feasible.
 If the project was partially funded by local tax revenues, a higher user fee may be charged to out-of-city or out-of-county residents.
 Fees charged to nonresidents cannot exceed twice the amount charged to residents.
 Where there is no charge for residents, but a fee is charged to nonresidents, nonresident fees cannot exceed fees charged for residents at comparable state or local public facilities.
 Reservations, membership or annual permit systems available to residents must also be available to nonresidents and the period of availability must be the same for both.
+Project sponsors are prohibited from providing residents the option of purchasing annual or daily permits while at the same time restricting nonresidents to the purchase of annual permits only (36 CFR 59 (c)).